softwaremill/akka-http-session/README.md

 Session data is stored as a cookie on the client.
 The content of the cookie is signed using a server secret, so that it is not possible to alter the session data on the client side.

-All directives require an implicit instance of a `SessionManager[T]`, which can be created by providing a server secret.
-The secret should be a long, random string.
-You can generate one by running `SessionUtil.randomServerSecret()`.
+All directives require an implicit instance of a `SessionManager[T]`, which can be created by providing a server secret (via a `SessionConfig`).
+The secret should be a long, random string unique to each environment your app is running in.
+You can generate one with `SessionUtil.randomServerSecret()`.
 Note that when you change the secret, all sessions will become invalid.

-Sessions are typed, the `T` type parameter determines what data is stored in the session.
+Sessions are typed; the `T` type parameter in `SessionManager[T]` determines what data is stored in the session.
 Basic types like `String`, `Int`, `Long`, `Float`, `Double` and `Map[String, String]` are supported out-of-the box.
 Support for other types can be added by providing an implicit `SessionSerializer[T]`.
 For case classes, it's most convenient to implement `ToMapSessionSerializer[T]` which should convert the instance into a `String` map (nested types are not supported on purpose, as session data should be small & simple).

+Here we are creating a manager where the session content will be a single `Long` number:

 ````scala
 val sessionConfig = SessionConfig.default("some_very_long_secret_and_random_string")
 implicit val sessionManager = new SessionManager[Long](sessionConfig)
 ````

 The basic directives enable you to set, read and invalidate the session.
-To create a new client-side session, that is, send the cookie:
+To create a new client-side session (create and set a new session cookie), you need to use the `setSession` directive:

 ````scala
 path("login") {